loxilb-io/loxilbdocs/docs/debugging.md

 <b>1.</b> When workload and loxilb are scheduled in the same node.

-<b>2.</b> Different CNI creates different types of interfaces i.e. some CNI creates bridges and some creates tunnels and some creates veth pairs.
-These interfaces have different characteristics and checksum calculation settings.
+<b>2.</b> Different CNI creates different types of interfaces i.e. CNIs creates bridges/tunnels/veth pairs and different network policies.
+These interfaces have different characteristics and implications on loxilb's checksum calculation logic.

   * <b>Solution:</b>